arariba/Semgrep-CLI-PDF-Generator/README.md

 # Semgrep-CLI-PDF-Generator

-This script have been tested on Ubuntu.
-Theoretically it should be able to run on Windows and Mac as it just a python script.
+This script has been tested on Ubuntu.
+Theoretically, it should be able to run on Windows and Mac as it is just a Python script.

-First and foremost it is recommended to run it in a python virtual environment
+First and foremost it is recommended to run it in a Python virtual environment
 ```
 python -m venv venv
 souce venv/bin/active